Kapaya/vlhcc21/paper.md

 ### Websites Joker Can Be Used On

 Joker's unified model of demonstrations and formulas is most effective on webpages with data that is presented as many similarly-structured HTML elements.
 For example, we have used Joker to modify a broad range of product listing webpages such as those of Amazon, Target, and eBay.
-We have used Joker's support of scraping by demonstration and formulas to scrape prices, ratings, and spnosored tags; then we use formulas to refine the scraped data and filter the results, e.g. for low prices and high ratings.
+We have used Joker's support of scraping by demonstration and formulas to scrape prices, ratings, and sponsored tags; then we use formulas to refine the scraped data and filter the results, e.g. for low prices and high ratings.

 We have also used Joker to customize directory-like websites such as Google search results, the MIT course catalog, and the MIT CSAIL people directory.
 In these cases, Joker's scraping and string manipulation formulas can be used to filter the directories based on the contents of the entries; for example, on the MIT course catalog, Joker can filter for courses with no prerequisites by scraping the "prerequisite" text, then applying a formula that determines if the text contains the word "None".